 Windows XP Logo

 With the advent of XP, the branding was redesigned.
 A single window, shaped like a waving flag with multicolored elements, was used.
-The operating system’s name was increased, while the companies were reduced.
-The version designation was made red and placed at the end.
+The operating system’s name was increased, while the number of companies was reduced.
+The version designation was made red and placed at the end of the text.

 2006 – 2017